MaksymHalychShi2022/Grocery-Basket-Recommender/docs/generate_report.md

 docker run -it --rm -v $(pwd):/Grocery-Basket-Recommender --net=host gbr-dev
 ```

-Once in container, you can run this command to create `pdf` file of report
+Once in container, change directory to `quarto/`, and now you can run this command to create `pdf` file of report

 ```bash
 quarto render report.qmd